mahirgamal/ServiceRegistrationMicroservice/README.md

 - **Message Queuing**: Integrates with RabbitMQ for handling asynchronous message processing.
 - **REST API**: Exposes RESTful endpoints for interacting with the service registration and user management features.

+## Architecture

+The application is structured using a modular architecture, aligning with Domain-Driven Design (DDD) principles to ensure scalability, maintainability, and alignment with business logic.
+The main components include:

+### 1. Function Layer (`com.function`)

+- **Purpose**: Acts as the Application Layer in DDD.
+This layer contains the entry points to the application, handling incoming requests, orchestrating service registration, and managing user operations.

+- **Components**:
+  - **`Function.java`**: Contains core functions that serve as the entry point for processing service-related requests.
+It manages the workflow and interactions between different components.
+  - **`User.java`**: Manages user-related operations such as creating and managing user accounts, handling authentication, and other user-specific functionalities.

+### 2. Domain Layer (`com.domain`)

+- **Purpose**: The heart of the application, containing business logic and rules.
+It is responsible for handling core business concerns such as registering services and managing user data.

+- **Components**:
+  - **`Registration.java`**: Represents the domain service responsible for service registration logic.
+It encapsulates the rules and workflows required to validate and register services.

+### 3. Infrastructure Layer (`src/main/resources`)

+- **Purpose**: Supports the infrastructure needs of the application, handling configurations, database connections, and integrations with external systems like message queues.

+- **Components**:
+  - **`mysqlconfig.json`**: Configuration for connecting to the MySQL database, managing service and user data persistence.
+  - **`rabbitmqconfig.json`**: Configuration for RabbitMQ, used to handle asynchronous messaging and queue management.

 ## Project Structure

 ```